onflow/flow-go/module/jobqueue/README.md

 The jobqueue architecture is optimized for "pull" style processes, where the job producer simply notify the job consumer about new jobs without creating any job, and job consumer pulls jobs from a source when workers are available.
 All current implementations are using this pull style since it lends well to asynchronously processing jobs based on block heights.

 Some use cases might require "push" style jobs where there is a job producer that create new jobs, and a consumer that processes work from the producer.
 This is possible with the jobqueue, but requires the producer persist the jobs to a database, then implement the `Head` and `AtIndex` methods that allow accessing jobs by sequential `uint64` indexes.

+### TODOs
+1. Jobs at different index are processed in parallel, it's possible that there is a job takes a long time to work on, and causing too many completed jobs cached in memory before being used to update the the last processed job index.
+  `maxSearchAhead` will allow the job consumer to stop consume more blocks if too many jobs are completed, but the job at index lastProcesssed + 1 has not been unprocessed yet.
+  The difference between `maxSearchAhead` and `maxProcessing` is that: `maxProcessing` allows at most `maxProcessing` number of works to process jobs.
+However, even if there is worker available, it might not be assigned to a job, because the job at index lastProcesssed +1 has not been done, it won't work on an job with index higher than `lastProcesssed + maxSearchAhead`.
+2. accept callback to get notified when the consecutive job index is finished.
+3. implement ReadyDoneAware interface